List of artiodactyls: Family Antilocapridae

 Members of the Antilocapridae family are called antilocaprids; the family is composed of a single extant species, the pronghorn.

 Family Bovidae

-Members of the Bovidae family are bovids and include sheep, cattle, goats, antelope, gazelles, and others.
+Members of the Bovidae family are bovids and include sheep, cattle, goats, antelope, and others.
 Bovidae comprises 144 extant species, divided into 52 genera.
 These genera are grouped into eight subfamilies: Aepycerotinae, or the impala; Alcelaphinae, containing the bontebok, hartebeest, wildebeest, and relatives; Antilopinae, containing several antelope, gazelles, and relatives; Bovinae, containing cattle, buffalos, bison, and other antelopes; Caprinae, containing goats, sheep, ibex, serows and relatives; Cephalophinae, or duikers; Hippotraginae, containing the addax, oryx, and relatives; and Reduncinae, or reedbuck and kob antelopes.

 Family Cervidae

 Members of the Cervidae family are cervids, or colloquially deer.
 Cervidae comprises 53 extant species, divided into 19 genera.
 These genera are grouped into two subfamilies: Capreolinae, or New World deer, and Cervinae, or Old World deer.

 Family Giraffidae

 Members of the Giraffidae family are giraffids, and are the giraffes and the okapi.
 Giraffidae comprises five extant species in two genera.